Arup3201/SmartFlow-Traffic-Detector/README.md

 1. Object Detection of vehicles and pedestrians on the road present in the image in the road junction.

-2. Monitoring the objects in the video feed.
+2. Tracking the objects in the video feed.

 3. Mapping the objects to the map and showing the movements of the respective objects in the map.